An introduction to the categorical p-adic Langlands program: Categorical p -adic local Langlands conjectures

-\begin{rem} It seems likely that Conjecture~\ref{conj: Banach functor} can be enhanced to an equivalence of (derived) categories as in the conjectures of Fargues--Scholze \cite{fargues--scholze} (see Section~\ref{subsec: FS}).
-However it does not seem to be clear at the time of writing precisely which category of sheaves on~$\Bun_G$ should be considered in such an equivalence. \end{rem} \begin{rem} The full faithfulness of~$\fA$ implies in particular that there should be identifications of $E_1$-rings between $p$-adic derived Hecke algebras and certain endomorphism rings of coherent sheaves on~$\cX_d$ (e.g.\ $p$-adic analogues of Feng's spectral Hecke algebra~\cite{https://doi.org/10.48550/arxiv.1912.04413}); see \cite[Conj.\ 4.3.1]{zhu2020coherent} for an analogous conjecture in the case $\ell\ne p$. \end{rem}
+\begin{rem} As was already mentioned in Section~\ref{subsec: FS}, it seems likely that Conjecture~\ref{conj: Banach functor} can be viewed as a consequence of a stronger conjecture, to the effect that there should an equivalence of (derived) categories as in the conjecture of Fargues--Scholze \cite[Conj.~I.10.2]{fargues--scholze}, but with $p$-adic rather than $\ell$-adic coefficients.
+However it does not seem to be clear at the time of writing precisely which category of sheaves on~$\Bun_G$ should be considered in order to obtain such an equivalence. \end{rem} \begin{rem} The full faithfulness of~$\fA$ implies in particular that there should be identifications of $E_1$-rings between $p$-adic derived Hecke algebras and certain endomorphism rings of coherent sheaves on~$\cX_d$ (e.g.\ $p$-adic analogues of Feng's spectral Hecke algebra~\cite{https://doi.org/10.48550/arxiv.1912.04413}); see \cite[Conj.\ 4.3.1]{zhu2020coherent} for an analogous conjecture in the case $\ell\ne p$. \end{rem}